Developmental Architecture

 — Thomas Hübl

-Developmental Architecture works by revisiting your life in a developmental sequence, allowing the nervous system to reorganize around core human capacities such as safety, agency, love, expression, and perception.
+Developmental Architecture works by revisiting your life in a developmental sequence, allowing the nervous system to reorganize around core human capacities such as safety, aliveness, agency, love, expression, and perception.
 From our base through to our adult maturation, the same movement is applied: accessing the capacity as lived experience, sensing how it was met in the living past, and cultivating present-day relational support that allows maturation and integration.
 As these capacities stabilize, they stack into a coherent, embodied presence that can participate in life with less fragmentation and effort.

 Developmental Architecture moves through the body and nervous system in a developmental sequence—supporting each layer of human capacity to be accessed, integrated, and to mature within relationship.